wechaty/docusaurus/docusaurus/docs/api/room-invitation.md

 ## Room Invitation

-Room Invitation is a  global class that accepts room invitation.This section gives a description of the methods of the Room Invitation class.
+Room Invitation is a global class that accepts room invitation.
+This section describes the methods of the Room Invitation class.

 | Instance Methods | Return type |
 |----------------|---------------|